LUCIT-Systems-and-Development/unicorn-fy/README.md

 [GitHub](https://github.com/LUCIT-Systems-and-Development/unicorn-fy)!

 ## Installation and Upgrade
-The module requires Python 3.6.0 or above.
+The module requires Python 3.7.0 or above.

+For the PyPy interpreter we offer packages only from Python version 3.9 and higher.

 The current dependencies are listed [here](https://github.com/LUCIT-Systems-and-Development/unicorn-fy/blob/master/requirements.txt).